 AWMA WATER CONTROL SOLUTIONS

-Established 1st July 2000, AWMA have been developing specialised water control infrastructure for domestic and now global markets for twenty years.
+Since July 1st, 2000, AWMA has been at the forefront of developing specialised water control infrastructure for domestic and international markets.

-AWMA is an Australian company highly experienced in the design, manufacture and installation of water control infrastructure and water management systems.
-With the Head Office and Manufacturing Facility in Victoria Australia, and Regional Sales Manager New Zealand, AWMA service the international market.
+As an Australian company with extensive experience, AWMA delivers end-to-end solutions in the design, manufacturing, and installation of water control systems.
+From a Head Office and Manufacturing Facility in Victoria, Australia, and supported by the Regional Sales Manager in New Zealand, AWMA provide tailored solutions to meet the needs of the Australasian market.

 LATEST PROJECTS